-Excellent acting from these actors and actresses that reminds me that TVB once had really good actors and actresses:
+Excellent acting from these actors and actresses that reminded me that TVB once had really good actors and actresses:

 - Tony Leung: Even if Tony’s character went downhill later on since he was mostly dominated by his emotions rather than his mind, but his acting still carried on with portraying the emotional state his character was going through that made it convincing.

 - Felix Wong: Felix was just plain evil in here.
 It wouldn’t be exaggerating to say that his most successful villain role was this one.
-‘Cause I saw some of the other ones that he portrayed the bad guy but it was just wrong and I wasn’t convinced.
-But this one, he managed to make me hate him and believed that his character was beyond reasoning and was just a greed driven maniac.
+Because I saw some of the other ones that he portrayed the bad guy but it was just wrong and I wasn’t convinced.
+For this one, he managed to make me hate him and believed that his character was beyond reasoning and was just some greed driven maniac.

-- Derek Kwok: Yes, TVB viewers often refer to him as the MOST under-rated guy in TVB history.
-The fact that he only delivers his best make it even more frustrating since TVB is practically blind to keep casting him in supporting roles or just some role.
-But I’m glad that he always give it his best–whether people think it’s the best role or not.
-As I said before, I really love his character (and knew that he won’t last till the end of the series) and really like his friendship with Margie’s character in here.
-It was just a pure kiddy relationship since they both love to roam around town and explore or do any random activities together.
-His loyal to his 2nd brother is apparent also.
+- Derek Kwok: Yes, TVB viewers often refer to him as the MOST underrated guy in TVB history.
+The fact that he only delivered his best made it even more frustrating since TVB is practically blind to keep casting him in supporting roles or just some role.
+But I’m glad that he always gave it his best–whether people think it was the best role or not.
+As I said before, I really loved his character (and knew that he won’t last till the end of the series) and really liked his friendship with Margie’s character in here.
+It was just a pure kiddy relationship since they both loved to roam around town and explore or do any random activities together.
+His loyalty to his second brother was apparent also.
 A great character overall.

-- Jimmy Au: I don’t know if it’s his acting or the roles chosen ’cause he usually do WAY better in supporting roles vs. the ones where he starred in.
-Maybe the characters are more well written?
-Although they managed to rob his character of various talents in here but still it showed great loyalty with various people in here.
-Really like scenes of him and his wife also.
-(Not that I don’t like Rebecca, just think that he matches with Red Dust Lady more.)
+- Jimmy Au: I don’t know if it was his acting or the roles chosen because he usually did WAY better in supporting roles vs. the ones where he starred in.
+Maybe the characters were better written?
+Although they managed to rob his character of various talents in here, he still showed great loyalty with various people in here.
+I really liked scenes of him and his wife also.
+(Not that I don’t like Rebecca, just think that he matched with Red Dust Lady more.)

-- Wong Yee Kum (Red Dust Lady): Old series and can’t seem to find her name after searching around a bit so I’ll just put it that.
-She was really great in various scenes with being calm as well as rash at times.
-She was very intelligent, out-shining Idy’s character in many ways.
+- Wong Yee Kum (Red Dust Lady): She was really great in various scenes with being calm as well as rash at times.
+She was very intelligent, outshining Idy’s character in many ways.
 She didn’t judge anyone (like in the case of Idy, etc).
 Yes, she was stubborn at times too and couldn’t control herself, but it was in her personality.
-Her loyalty and bravery was very admirable.
+Her loyalty and bravery were very admirable.
 (Thanks to llwy12 for helping with her name.)

 - Liu Kai Chi: Yes, he was Mr. Naive all right.
-Can’t blame him ’cause of his brother’s great acting and always speaking up for him when he was in trouble.
-I really like his performance in here as the nice and suave prince although he was badly taken advantage of by practically everyone in here.
+Can’t blame him because of his brother’s great acting and always speaking up for him when he was in trouble.
+I really liked his performance in here as the nice and suave prince although he was badly taken advantage of by practically everyone in here.
 Such a tragic ending for him and he was probably the only one in his whole family that I actually felt sorry for since he didn’t deserve the fate at all.
-He was not the cunning or deceiving type so he wasn’t able to figure some things out on his own vs. his sister who has the time, intelligent, and the access to it (but failed to discover it sooner).
+He was not the cunning nor deceiving type so he wasn’t able to figure some things out on his own versus his sister who had the time, intelligent, and the access to it (but failed to discover it sooner).

 - Bau Fong and Lee Heung Kam.
-Love these veteren actor/ actresses.
-They were only in the first part of the series but managed to convince me with their characters (even if they’re not the most wise people).
+Love these veteran actor/ actresses.
+They were only in the first part of the series but managed to convince me with their characters (even if they weren’t the wisest people).

 - The friendship between Tony and Sean.
-It was known and proven many times that they’re a great team at times and thus leading to jealousy from various parties and causing more conflicts between both sides.
+It was known and proven many times that they were a great team at times thus leading to jealousy from various parties and causing more conflicts between both sides.

-- The brother/ sister relationship between Tony, Jimmy, and Wong Yee Kum.
+- The brother/sister relationship between Tony, Jimmy, and Wong Yee Kum.
 There were misunderstandings at times but they managed to resolve it and stay true as friends till the very end.
-I love it that they have different views at times but still manage to stay true to each other, not giving in to power or some other forces.
+I loved it that they had different views at times but still managed to stay true to one another, not giving in to power or some other forces.

 - Sean and Margie as a couple.
 To elaborate a little more on this, I didn’t like the idea of them being a couple at first either but it really grew on me.
 (And I was waiting for sparks to fly between Tony and Idy instead.)
-This is actually my other favorite pairing–if it’s even relevant to discuss in such an intense series like this.
+This was actually my other favorite pairing–if it was even relevant to discuss in such an intense series like this.
 He was probably what people call book smart while she was the street smart kind.
-They compliment each other really well.
-She might not be helpful to him at various times, but could help him relax a bit with taking him out to various place to relief some stress or talk nonsense so he could laugh.
+They complemented each other really well.
+She might not be helpful to him at various times, but could help him relax a bit with taking him out to various places to relieve some stress or talk nonsense so he could laugh.
 (LOL)

-- The costumes/ hairdo.
-If you watched the majority of the ’80s series, you would know that they re-used some of the costumes, but it was all right.
-Still nice to look at for the main cast and great hairdo.
-I especially love those they did for Rebecca’s character at the beginning of the story.
-It looked really sophisticated and nice–unlike those weird, bulky hairdos they did for ancient serials nowadays.
+- The costumes and hairstyles.
+If you watched the majority of the ’80s series, you would know that they reused some of the costumes, but it was all right.
+Still nice to look at for the main cast and great hairstyles.
+I especially loved those they did for Rebecca’s character at the beginning of the story.
+It looked really sophisticated and nice–unlike those weird, bulky hairstyles they did for ancient series nowadays.

 - Idy Chan’s acting.
 I’m sorry to pick on her yet again but I couldn’t even see her shine in here even IF it was the highest peak of the series or the lowest point.
 Her character was tolerable near the end but her acting ceased to impress.
 The majority of the script was to be blamed but her acting didn’t amount to much either.

-- The fact that the majority of the female cast in here were annoying.
+- The fact that the majority of the female cast in here was annoying.
 I only managed to endure Margie’s character in here because it was Margie and she made it so charming with her character without being as annoying.
 However, Wong Yee Kum was the most intelligent as far as I see and the most understanding also.
 Although she did have her moments (like mentioned before) but it was understandable and relevant–unlike some other characters in here.
 The second to her character that wasn’t as annoying was probably Rebecca Chan’s.
-Although she was a third-party at one point of the story but I pitied her more than hate her.
-I couldn’t help but come back to thinking that the script-writer must have hate women a lot or was trying hard to make Idy’s character shine that he/she wanted to sink the rest of the female characters in here.
+Although she was a third-party at one point of the story, I pitied her more than hated her.
+I couldn’t help but come back to thinking that the scriptwriters must have hated women a lot or was trying hard to make Idy’s character shine that they wanted to sink the rest of the female characters in here.
 (Because honestly, making the female population super whiny and annoying wasn’t the way to “charm” in case the definition of “charm” had changed.
 It had to be on purpose or someone was really dumb.)

-So on the last few notes, I would like to say that this series actually reminds me of The Yang’s Sagas ’cause of the political elements and the conflicts in between.
-However, The Yang’s Sagas was WAY better because of its length and well thought out story-line.
+So on the last few notes, I would like to say that this series actually reminded me of The Yang’s Sagas because of the political elements and the conflicts in between.
+However, The Yang’s Sagas was WAY better because of its length and well thought out storyline.
 (It was also sad but wasn’t draggy or annoying.)
-I wouldn’t recommend this series even if you really love any of the cast, but watch it at your own risk since it’s really long.
+I wouldn’t recommend this series even if you really love any of the cast, but watch it at your own risk since it was really long.
 But if you skipped just one episode, you missed some major detail stuck in between.
-To say it simply, each detail is essential to the overall plot and would help you understand the plot better but it’s not necessarily well written.
+To say it simply, each detail was essential to the overall plot and would help you understand the plot better but it wasn’t necessarily well written.